 The New Rush Hall School “is an outstanding school’… where staff ‘offer excellent support to pupils who are struggling… Pupils are fully engaged in their learning and strongly motivated to push themselves to increase their rates of progress” (Ofsted December 2012).

-Pupils attending the school have a Statement of Special Education Needs (transferring to an Education, Health and Care plan – EHCP), which outlines their social, emotional and behavioural needs as well, as any learning difficulties.
+Pupils attending the school have an Education, Health and Care plan – EHCP, (previously a Statement of Special Education Need) which outlines their social, emotional and behavioural needs as well, as any learning difficulties.
 Redbridge Pupils are referred to the school through Redbridge LA Special Educational Needs Panel.
-Requests from other local authorities can be made directly to the school.
+Requests from other local authorities can be made through the Redbridge SEN panel.

 We aim, wherever possible, to enable pupils to return to their local school and many make a phased return through a mainstream experience programme supported initially by staff from the school.
 Whilst some pupils may have difficulties with aspects of their learning, the over-riding issue is that they have had significant problems in their referring school, are unable to work, play and socialise in a safe and acceptably cooperative way.
 Pupils come to New Rush Hall School with a commitment to change.